 - When you use Hotwire, you’ll get an e-mail after your trip asking you to review the hotel.
 These reviews give a percentage recommended which is listed for each hotel.
 Be wary of a hotel that has a low recommendation rating.
 In parentheses after the percentage is a number, which is the number of reviews the percentage is based on.

 - Factor in transportation costs.
-If you would have to take a taxi every day from a hotel that’s too far away, you’d be better off booking a nearer hotel on another website, or through the hotel itself.
+If you would have to take a taxi every day from a hotel that’s too far away, you’d be better off booking a nearer hotel on another website like booking.com, or through the hotel itself.
 If there’s a fast and relatively cost-efficient public transportation system, then the area doesn’t matter as much.

 - You can book quite far in advance on Hotwire.
 I just experimented with booking a hotel in Berlin: comparing a Thursday night stay in August, September and October.
 The best deal with my search criteria was €55 a room in a four-star hotel, and that price was the same each month.
 However, the more last-minute you book, the fewer choices you’ll have, if any.

 Have you ever used Hotwire to book a hotel?
-If you haven’t, but you decide to try it, I’d appreciate if you went there through this link.
+If you haven’t, but you decide to try it, you can use this link.
 And please let me know how it works out for you!

 Pin one of the following images to share!